 Most microwaves have frontal stainless steel trims, and the microwave interior uses powder-coated stainless steel that gives the microwave their due long-lasting lifeline.

 The microwave ovens that use stainless exterior and interior as opposed to powder coating are not a dime a dozen; therefore may not be affordable by everyone.
 Here, our focus will be on the best stainless steel microwaves that are not exorbitant and are highly budget friendly.
-Also check our top recommendations for the Best Microwave Under $100.
+Also check our top recommendations for the best budget microwave under $100.

 - 1. Toshiba EM925A5A – Best Under $100